 - Bake the pie crust.
 Poke a few holes on the bottom of your crust, or use pie weights, and place the crust into the oven to bake for 18-20 minutes, or until lightly golden.
 We want the crust fully baked here, as the remainder of the pie will not be baked.

 - While the pie crust is baking, prepare the cream filling.
-In a medium saucepan, whisk together the coconut cream, maple syrup, and vanilla extract.
+In a medium bowl, whisk together the dairy free unsweetened milk and the arrowroot until there are no more clumps.
+Set aside.
+Then in a medium saucepan, heat the coconut cream, maple syrup, and vanilla extract (and turmeric if desired).
 Bring the pan to a light boil on the stove top at medium-high heat.
-Once boiling, reduce the heat, and remove about 1/3 cup of the coconut mixture, pouring it into a separate small bowl.
-Add the arrowroot starch to the small bowl, and whisk together until there are no clumps of arrowroot starch left.
-Pour the mixture back into the coconut cream sauce pan, and stir gently with a whisk until the mixture thickens, about 7 minutes.
-Remove from heat and allow the coconut cream pudding to cool.
+Pour in the dairy free mixture as you continue to whisk.
+Continue to whisk gently until the mixture thickens, about 7 minutes.
+Remove from heat and add in the vegan butter immediately.
+Whisk until it’s completely melted into the custard.
+Allow the coconut cream pudding to cool.

 - Remove the pie crust from the oven.
 Allow the pie crust to cool for 10 minutes.
 Then assemble the banana cream pie.